 The Role of the Executor of the Estate

 If you’re appointed as executor of an estate, be prepared that this role will require your dedicated attention and time.
 To get the estate in order, you’ll be carefully tracking down all existing debts owed by the deceased; you’ll also be creating an important list of assets such as the deceased’s bank and stock accounts, along with all the property they owned.
 Your role will also include communicating with the deceased person’s next of kin and/or other heirs, keeping them informed about the status of the probate and what, if anything, is needed from them.
-From our experience, this is where, for some, a home sale to a professional cash home buyer can make the probate process easier; it relieves the executor and other others of one potentially large concern (worrying about a property) and thereby freeing up more time for the executor (especially) to focus on other responsibilities.

 Holding Onto Real Estate Can Cost Money

 If you own a home or have owned one in the past, you know having residential or commercial real estate costs money.
 In the case of an inherited home, the costs of utility bills, yard maintenance, insurance, and taxes, not to mention a mortgage payment, can all add up to a significant expense each month.
 If you and the other heirs aren’t sure what to do with the property and get stalled on making a decision, it can help to make a list of the monthly expenses associated with the home.
-That will help you acknowledge the real costs of holding onto that property and allow everyone to agree that they’re comfortable continuing to pay these bills.
+That will help you acknowledge the real costs of holding onto the property and allow everyone to agree that they’re comfortable continuing to pay these bills.
 In some cases, especially if there is ample money in the estate to continue paying the bills, it’s not a problem to hold onto the property for months while probate is progressing.
 But in other cases, when the bills are large or there’s just not a lot of money to put toward these holding costs, the heirs may decide to simplify their lives by selling the home.